Frequently asked questions about liposuction

 What are the benefits of liposuction?

-It allows to reshape the silhouette.
+It helps to reshape the figure.

 How is chin liposuction performed?